Most leads never become customers because purchase decisions are complex, not linear.

 15. The “free workshop” email

-Workshops let people see the value of the content your business is creating, which can then convince them to make a purchase.
-The workshops themselves are also a great way to build authentic relationships with potential customers and uncover their needs.
+Workshops let people see the value of the content your business is creating, which can convince them to make swift purchases.
+Workshops are also a great way to build authentic relationships with potential customers and address their needs.

 The Financial Diet, founded by Chelsea Fagan, is a digital destination for young women to talk about money.
-This email acts as a nice reminder to subscribers about an upcoming workshop and encourages them to join in.
+This email acts as a nice reminder about an upcoming workshop and encourages subscribers to join.

 Why this email works:

-• The copy also addresses the pain points—“Graduating from college is an anxiety-inducing time”
+- The copy also addresses a pain point— that graduating from college is an anxiety-inducing time